DanLaZ/unit-4-game/pseudoCode.md

 2.
 - Explain that Sonic has to collect the rest of the Chaos Emeralds to become Super Sonic - 3.
-- Number to be reached can be styled like a Sonic start menu | Wins/Losses can be counted as rings - 4.
+- Number to be reached can be styled like a Sonic starter menu | Wins/Losses can be counted as rings - 4.
 - Use the 16-bit images (PhotoShop images) | 4 chaos emeralds (red, blue, green, purple) -
 5.
 - Starter menu style -
 6.
-- Have the background be a Chaos Emerald bonus level -
+- Currnet Number Player has will have a Starter Menu Style -
 * ---------------------------------------------------------------------------------------------------- *

 - Content Order/html Layout -
 * ----------------------------------- *
-1.
+1.Header/title
-5.
+5.Desired Number/Total Score header
-3.|6. <Wins/Losses will be under 3 & 6>
+3.|6.
+Both Numbers <Wins/Losses will be under 3 & 6>
-4.
+4.Emerald Images
-2.
+2.Instructions/Intro
 * ----------------------------------- *
 Design End
 <!-------->